Current Transportation: Ford Ecoline E350 Sportsmobile Conversion with a pull-behind 7x12 man-cave with a futon, kitchen, storage, mobile office

-Jason’s climbing style is not exactly gentle, but if you need someone to clean your route or check for loose holds, he just might be your guy.
+Artist, writer, route developer, guidebook author, and self-described Norse God, Jason’s climbing style is not exactly gentle.
+But if you need someone to check for loose holds, he just might be your guy.
 He’s a lousy boulderer, but a great spotter.
-Limited patience for a project, but endless passion for an adventure.
+He has limited patience for a redpoint project, but endless passion for an adventure.
 His fingers are too big for the little holds and thin cracks, but give him a pair of ice axes and watch gravity cease to exist.
-Jason’s wife Lisa (is darn cute and) has a fondness for desert cracks.
-Their son Zane is hoping to join the circus.
-You may have in fact seen or met this motley crew roaming the SouthWest or at some of the climbing festivals they frequently attend, compete at, and teach clinics for.
+Jason’s wife Lisa is often nearby and has a fondness for desert cracks.
+You may have in fact seen or met this motley duo roaming the Southwest or at some of the climbing festivals where they often teach clinics and compete.

 What’s Your Bivy Horoscope?

 How and where you spend the night before the big climb might have a lot to do with your performance.
 [Read More]